Communication, Rhetoric and the Literary Arts (CRLA)

 Students are introduced to Arabic language and the culture of the Middle East in a course that stresses progressive acquisition of effective communication skills in both the written and spoken language (fus-ha and aamiya).
 In this level, students learn the alphabet, essential grammar rules and level-appropriate words to build the necessary vocabulary in order to carry out basic conversations.
 Students then begin learning how to produce short conversations related to everyday situations.
 Emphasis is placed on learning phonetics and proper pronunciation of words, in addition to rudimentary cultural connotations essential for spoken dialogues.

-Note: This program caters for non-native speakers of Arabic and to heritage speakers who have difficulties in reading, writing and expressing themselves in Arabic.
-Three levels are offered to attend to the needs of students at different stages.
-Through written and oral placement tests, student levels are assigned upon admission to the school.
+Note: This program caters for non-native speakers of Arabic and to heritage speakers who have difficulties in reading, writing and expression.
+Three levels are offered with placement determined by written and oral tests and supported by teacher observation and classroom performance.

 Students are exposed to longer conversational texts and are familiarized with more detailed grammar rules.
 During this stage, students are introduced to short and guided writing, acting and role playing.
 Students are also expected to write short descriptive paragraphs.
 They will be able to demonstrate an understanding of the use of the language in its cultural context, as well as to handle simple daily life situations that they may encounter.
 Students will be able to hold lengthier dialogues on important subjects, especially daily necessities and needs.

-Note: This program caters for non-native speakers of Arabic and to heritage speakers who have difficulties in reading, writing and expressing themselves in Arabic.
-Three levels are offered to attend to the needs of students at different stages.
-Through written and oral placement tests, student levels are assigned upon admission to the school.
+Note: This program caters for non-native speakers of Arabic and to heritage speakers who have difficulties in reading, writing and expression.
+Three levels are offered with placement determined by written and oral tests and supported by teacher observation and classroom performance.

-Note: This program caters for non-native speakers of Arabic and to heritage speakers who have difficulties in reading, writing and expressing themselves in Arabic.
-Three levels are offered to attend to the needs of students at different stages.
-Through written and oral placement tests, student levels are assigned upon admission to the school.
+Note: This program caters for non-native speakers of Arabic and to heritage speakers who have difficulties in reading, writing and expression.
+Three levels are offered with placement determined by written and oral tests, and supported by teacher observation and classroom performance.

 AFL 102: Colloquial Arabic